First Anglo-Afghan War: Causes

+In 1834, Shah Shuja Durrani invaded Kandahar with the aid of the British, but was defeated.

 The Company sent an envoy to Kabul to form an alliance with Afghanistan's Amir, Dost Mohammad Khan against Russia.
 Amidst the Afghan civil war, the Sikhs seized Peshawar from the Peshawar sardars and subjugated them.
 The British feared the Dal Khalsa, and they considered the Sikh army to be a far more formidable threat than the Afghans who did not have a well-disciplined army, instead of having only a tribal levy where under the banner of jihad tribesmen would come out to fight for the Emir.
 For this reason, Lord Auckland preferred an alliance with the Punjab over an alliance with Afghanistan.
 The British could have had an alliance with the Punjab or Afghanistan, but not both at the same time.